-No, to create a cashless personal account you must be in possession of a valid ticket ID number.
+No, to create a cashless personal account you must be in possession of a valid ticket ID number – PLEASE USE YOUR MAIN TICKET ONLY (Not your Wednesday entry one).
 This number is required to transfer your credit to your RFID wristband when you receive it at the Wristband Exchange when you arrive at the festival.

 Someone else bought my ticket, can I still create a personal account?

 Yes, this is not a problem.
 Just make sure you enter the ticket number of the ticket you will be carrying to enter the festival, and your personal account will be linked to your wristband.

 When I try to create my personal account, my ticket number is not recognised.
 What should I do?

 First, double-check that the number you are typing is definitely the ticket number of your main ticket (do not use your Wednesday ticket).
 Tickets can carry a lot of different information on them.